electricimp/imp-central-impt/README.md

 - [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands) - `impt project <command_name> [<options>]`,
 - [Test Commands](./CommandsManual.md#test-commands) - `impt test <command_name> [<options>]`.

 The most of commands has `<options>`.
 Options may be written in any order.
-As a general rule, the same option should not be repeated in the same command, but there are exceptions.
+As a general rule, the same option should not be specified many times in the same command, but exceptions exist.
 Some options require values, some not.
-If option value has spaces it must be put into double quotes (“”).
-Options for every command are described in details in the command specification.
+If option value has spaces it must be put into double quotes - `“option value with spaces”`.
+Many options have one letter [aliases](./CommandsManual.md#list-of-aliases).
+Options applicable for every command, the aliases and every option explanation are detailed in [Commands Description](./CommandsManual.md#commands-description).

-**TBD** - examples of commands with options.
+Examples of the syntax and commands with options:
+`impt product create --name TestProduct --descr "My test product"`
+`impt dg create --name "TestDG" --type development -p TestProduct`
+`impt device assign -g TestDG -d "my device 1"`

 ## Help

+Every command has `--help` option (`-h` option alias).
+If it is specified, any other specified options are ignored, the command is not executed but the tool displays full description of the command - the format, explanation, options.

+[Help option](./CommandsManual.md#help-option) is also applicable to a not fully specified command.
+It may be used to list all available command groups or to list all commands available in one group.

+List all command groups:
+**TBD** screenshot, leave only 3-4 first groups in the output

+List all commands in one group:
+**TBD** screenshot

+Display a command description:
+**TBD** screenshot for a command with few options

 ## Debug